RinaCatWild/weatherapp/README.md

 # weatherapp
-ReactJS project which shows the weather in selected city.
+A simple ReactJS application that shows the weather in any city.
+Use 'npm i' and then 'npm start' to start.